 Extravagent dinners.
 Subtitled movies.
 Floral arrangements tied together with little pieces of hay.
 It gets old.
 And it gets expensive, depleting funds that could go to a new set of of 20-inch rims.
 But thanks to the miracle of Twin Advertising Technology, you can achieve success without putting in any time or effort.
 So drop the bouquet and pick up a Molson Canadian…

 The second ad, then, portrays men as lazy, shallow jerks who are just trying to get laid (not soft and sensitive at all).
 And it portrays women as stupid and manipulable.

 The two ads are a nice reminder that marketers count on their audiences being separate.
 They can send each audience contradictory messages, confident that most women will never pick up Playboy and most men will never pick up Cosmo.
 This is an assumption that marketers have long counted on.
 Miller Beer, for example, includes pro-gay advertising in magazines aimed at gay men, counting on the idea that heterosexual men, many of whom are homophobic, will never see that Miller markets itself as a gay beer.

 So Molson was counting on women never seeing their ads in men’s magazines.
 Alternatively, they were perfectly happy to alienate female customers.
 Or maybe both.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.